yfshaikh/qwen/docs/eval-harness.md

 - Power: N=5 catches gross regressions (stable-pass → mostly-fail), not subtle pass-rate drops.
 Runs cost ~$0.005; raise N when the answer matters.
 - `--concurrency 1` on Groq's free tier — its 8k TPM cap loses ~3/10 runs at
   concurrency 2 even with the adapter's retries.
+For its 200k tokens/DAY cap (which no backoff outlives), set `CEREBRAS_API_KEY`: the LLM adapter falls back to Cerebras on a 429 that survives retries — fallback ONLY, never load-balanced, model name's vendor prefix stripped. ⚠️ A fallback-served run is a different provider serving the same model: label phrasings measurably shift, so don't recalibrate aliases from fallback runs alone.
 - `--against` (metric-level regression vs a baseline run) does not compose with `--repeat` yet; cross-aggregate metric comparison is manual.